crewAIInc/crewAI/docs/core-concepts/Agents.md

 ## Creating an Agent

 !!! note "Agent Interaction"
-    Agents can interact with each other using crewAI's built-in delegation and communication mechanisms.
+    Agents can interact with each other using CrewAI's built-in delegation and communication mechanisms.
 This allows for dynamic task management and problem-solving within the crew.

 To create an agent, you would typically initialize an instance of the `Agent` class with the desired properties.
 Here's a conceptual example including all attributes: